 The Promotion/Tenure/Sabbatical Leave Committee consists of seven tenured members (excluding the Department Chair, who may not serve on the committee or attend meetings) appointed to one-year terms and whose composition is comprised of a majority of persons possessing the same or higher rank of prospective candidates.
 This committee is charged with reviewing and voting on nominations for tenure and/or promotion.
 The committee shall elect a chair.
 A candidate’s case shall be made available to all tenured and tenure-track faculty of the department, who shall have the opportunity to review and comment on each case by writing to the committee chair.
 The committee shall review the evidence presented in the case, evaluate it against the departmental criteria, and submit its written recommendations to the next level of deliberation.
 The deliberations of the committee shall be strictly confidential, and only the committee chair may communicate the committee’s decision to the candidate.
 Within the confidential discussions of the committee, each member’s vote on a case shall be openly declared.
 No abstentions or proxies are allowed.

-The committee chair shall inform the candidate in writing of the vote or recommendation on the nomination (i.e. vote tally, recommendation, and reasons), with a clear and complete statement of the reasons therefore, at the time the case is sent forward to the Chair of the Department of English and Linguistics.
+The committee chair shall inform the candidate in writing of the vote or recommendation on the nomination (i.e. vote tally, recommendation, and reasons), with a clear and complete statement of the reasons therefore at the time the case is sent forward to the Chair of the Department of English and Linguistics.
 When the vote is not unanimous, the written statement must stipulate both the majority opinion and the minority opinion.
 Candidates may respond to the recommendations at all levels of deliberation as long as the response is submitted within 7 calendar days of the recommendation.
 Responses proceed with the case.

-The Department Chair will then review the case based on departmental criteria and also evaluate the ongoing deliberative process and report on essential agreement or disagreement with the committee recommendations, providing a rationale for the decision.
+The Department Chair will then review the case based on departmental criteria and also evaluate the ongoing deliberative process and report on essential agreement or disagreement with the committee recommendations, providing a rationale for the decision before the case is submitted to the next level of deliberation.
+The candidate may respond to chair recommendations and that response will be submitted as part of the case.

 (revised 05/1/89; 03/26/90; 02/19/96; 9/2012; approved 5/2013)